 When you visit Panama City and the nearby Panama Canal, you'll discover much more than a recently expanded engineering marvel that serves the shipping world.
 This area is rich in history.
-It offers a vibrant array of attractions, beaches, and natural beauty.
+It offers a vibrant array of attractions, beaches, great weather, and natural beauty.

 Panama City also is an excellent starting point for exploring a compact yet geographically diverse nation.